jdrews417/spring-bug/README.md

             jwk-set-uri: https://host/idp/profile/oidc/keyset
 ```

-The Demo1 and Demo2 providers can be the same if both demo1 and demo2 can be the same source provider as long as it
+The Demo1 and Demo2 providers can be the same (but both must be defined) if the
-has the registration information both demo1 and demo2 clients.
+demo1 and demo2 clients are registered on it.

 # Running